Commercial Vehicle Registration

 - You generate revenue through the transportation of your own property or the property of others (for-hire); or

-- You perform a service that is a part of your business or have a personal hobby that involves the use of a vehicle or combination of vehicles that has a gross vehicle weight rating (GVWR) of more than 10,000 lbs and operate in interstate commerce or a GVWR of 18,000 lbs or more and operate in intrastate commerce.
+- You perform a service that is a part of your business or have a personal hobby that involves the use of a vehicle or combination of vehicles that has a gross vehicle weight rating (GVWR) of more than 10,000 lbs and operate in interstate commerce or a GVWR of more than 18,000 lbs and operate in intrastate commerce.

 You may need more than one type of U.S. DOT number depending on the type of cargo, materials, or passengers that you transport.